blastcloud/hybrid-docs/docs/expectations/readme.md

 ### withFile(string $fieldName, File $file)

 You can make a set of expectations about a specific file that is included in a request.
-To do so, specify the field that the file should be under, and include an instance of the `BlastCloud\Hybrid\Helpers\File` class.
+To do so, specify the field that the file should be under, and include an instance of the `BlastCloud\Chassis\Helpers\File` class.
 The `File` class allows you to specify the following attributes of a file that is uploaded via a multipart form:

 | Attribute | Description |
 |-----------|-------------|